adgarnier/card_game/README.md

 - 🗺️ Room-to-room exploration
 - 📜 Discover scattered notes with lore

----

 ### 6. **Match the Meaning**
 Test your vocabulary by matching words to their correct meanings.
 Choose from multiple options and get instant feedback—great for sharpening language skills.

 - 📚 Match a word to its correct meaning
 - 🔢 Six randomized options per round
-- ✅ Supports mouse and keyboard input
 - 🧠 Fun and educational wordplay

----

 ### 7. **Duck Hunt**
 A Where’s Waldo-style game where players search for birds hiding in a large background.
 Each round gets tougher!